zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

 You have completed the lab.
 -->

 ## **STEP 6**: Audit Vault - Access Rights and User Activity on Sensitive Data

 1. In this lab you will use the results from a Database Security Assessment Tool (DBSAT) collection job to identify the sensitive data with the pluggable database `pdb1`.
 So, the first step is to complete the Database Security Assessment Tool (DBSAT) lab (For more details, please refer to the `Oracle DB Security Baseline Workshop`).

-2. Grant Privilege to Import Sensitive Data
+2. Grant Privilege to Import Sensitive Data.
 Before we begin the lab, you must use the Linux terminal to connect to Audit Vault and grant the sensitive role to the admin user `AVADMIN`:

     - From your terminal session, open a SSH session onto your Audit Vault Server VM as `support` User with the password `T06tron.`